cdleveille/gamepad-helper/README.md

 The current state of any button or axis on a connected gamepad can also be queried via the ```getButtonValue(gamepad, button)``` and ```getAxisValue(gamepad, axis)``` methods.

-The **mode** property of the GamepadHelper class can be set to 'xbox' or 'playstation' to change the button labels accordingly:
+The **mode** property of an instance of the GamepadHelper class can be set to 'xbox' or 'playstation' to change the button labels accordingly:

 ```
 let gamepadhelper = new GamepadHelper();